 Practical training in the music profession is encouraged by the school.
-This training may be in the form of an internship-part-time or full-time, paid or unpaid-depending on the organization sponsoring the internship.
+This training may be in the form of an internship part-time or full-time, paid or unpaid-depending on the organization sponsoring the internship.
 (The policy for short-term practical training is found below under "Practical Training.")
 A student must have the approval of his/her applied teacher before accepting an internship, and must register for INT 100 - Internship in order for the class to appear on the transcript.
 INT 100 is a non-credit-bearing class.
 (See "Internship Courses" under Course Descriptions above.)

 One type of internship is employment in a symphony orchestra or other professional performing ensemble.
 Other types of internships include arts administration positions, teaching positions, apprenticeships, etc. Part-time internships are those that take place concurrently with the student's enrollment in classes.
 In such cases, the internship does not lengthen the student's program.
-When the internship is full-time and the student is unable to attend classes required to complete his/her program, the student shall be enrolled at the school in INT 100 - Internship full-time, with the assumption that he/she shall return and complete his/her program following the end of the internship.
-In these cases, the student's program may be lengthened by the term of the internship (one semester or one year, maximum) or the length of time needed to complete program requirements, as determined by the Dean in consultation with the applied teacher.
+When the internship is full-time and the student is unable to attend classes required to complete the program, the student shall be enrolled at the school in INT 100 - Internship full-time, with the assumption that the student may return and complete the program following the end of the internship if sufficient requirements remain for graduation.
+In some cases, the student's program may be lengthened by the term of the internship (one semester or one year, maximum) or the length of time needed to complete program requirements, or the student may be advised to fulfill remaining requirements at another institution and transfer credits to Colburn, as determined by the Dean in consultation with the applied teacher and academic advisor.
 Students who are not attending classes during the internship period shall not reside in the school's residence hall until such time as they return to complete their programs.
 (Note the limitations on long-term leave-of-absence in the Leave of Absence policy below.)